-- The University of Rochester’s Center for Experiential Learning (CEL) will provide a process for identifying, and mechanisms for resolving, actual or potential conflicts of interest (COI) prior to awarding AMA PRA Category 1 credit for CME activities.
+- The University of Rochester’s Office for CME will provide a process for identifying, and mechanisms for mitigating relevant financial relationships prior to awarding AMA PRA Category 1 credit for CME activities.

-- Anyone in a position to control the content of a proposed CME activity will complete a Planner/Presenter Disclosure Form.
+- Anyone in a position to control the content of a proposed CME activity will complete a Planner/Presenter Financial Relationships Form.

-- The primary responsibility to identify, address and attempt to resolve any COI belongs to the Activity Director.
-The CEL staff will be available to assist with this process.
+- The primary responsibility to identify, address and mitigate any relevant financial relationships belong to the Activity Director.

-- The use of employees of ACCME-defined commercial interests as faculty and planners or in other roles where they are in a position to control the content of accredited CME is prohibited, except in specific situations.
+- The use of owners and employees of ACCME-defined ineligible companies as faculty and planners or in other roles where they are in a position to control the content of accredited CME is prohibited, except in limited and specific situations.
 For more information, please visit Accreditation Council for Continuing Medical Education.

-All CME educational grant requests must be reviewed by CEL staff prior to submission and when a request for grant funding has been approved.
+- All CME educational grant requests must be reviewed by the Office for CME staff prior to submission and when a request for grant funding has been approved.
 Please review the Grant Application Protocol document for instructions and details.